k1LoW/deck/README.md

 ### YAML Frontmatter

-`deck` accepts YAML frontmatter at the beginning of your markdown file for future extensibility.
+`deck` accepts YAML frontmatter at the beginning of your markdown file.

 ```markdown
 ---